 Members of the Aiptasia genus are found in tropical and subtropical oceans worldwide, including the Western Atlantic Ocean, the Caribbean from Bermuda to South America, the North Western Pacific east to Hawaii, the Mediterranean Sea and the Red Sea.
 Most of the 17 species of Aiptasia are distributed in the Atlantic Ocean and Mediterranean Sea and only Aiptasia californica and Aiptasia pulchella have been reported in the Pacific Ocean.

 Aiptasia Anemones are found in shallow waters along protected coasts and along intertidal rocky or mangrove lined shorelines as well as in deep water areas with good to strong tidal flows.
 They will also form dense colonies in areas of shallow water, sometimes so dense they look like solid sheets.
-They are found alone attached to rubble, mangrove roots, dead corals, and other hard substrates.
-Aiptasia sp. are able to withstand a relatively wide range of salinities, light-levels and other water quality conditions.
-All species are commonly found with liverock.
+Aiptasia anemones are also found alone attached to rubble, mangrove roots, dead corals, and other hard substrates.
+Aiptasia sp. are able to withstand a relatively wide range of salinities, light-levels and other water quality conditions which make aiptasia hard to control.
+All species of aiptasia are found with live rock that may be imported to your saltwater aquarium.

 Cnidarian species are found in one of two body forms: the polyp and the medusae.
 In the case of Aiptasia, the body form is the polyp.
 The body is composed of a pedal disc with which Aiptasia attaches to the substrate, a smooth and elongated body column and an oral disc which bears the mouth and long stinging tentacles.